mecid/mecid.github.io/_posts/2023-03-15-performance-testing-in-swift-using-xctest-framework.md

 The XCTest framework includes support for measuring the performance of specific code paths in your application using XCTest's performance testing API.
 This API allows you to write tests that measure the execution time of a particular block of code, and we can use it to measure how the performance of your application changes over time as you make changes to your code.

 To measure the performance of a specific code path, you can use the *measure* function provided by the XCTest framework.
-This method takes a closure containing the code you want to measure, and it runs that code multiple times to accurately measure its performance.
+This *function* takes a closure containing the code you want to measure, and it runs that code multiple times to accurately measure its performance.

 ```swift
 import XCTest